YadneshN/devops/README.md

 # terraform
-This is a repo for learning Terraform
+This is a repo for learning DevOps